Mikihero/EventTools/README.md

   r_l_disabled_message: '[<color=#002db3>Event</color><color=#98fb98>Tools</color>] <color=#50c878>RoundLock</color><color=#ffffff> has been </color><color=#c50000>disabled.</color>'
   # The message sent in AdminChat as a reminder that roundlock is still enabled, can be formatted like a normal SL broadcast.
   r_l_still_enabled: '[<color=#002db3>Event</color><color=#98fb98>Tools</color>] <color=#ffffff> A quick reminder that </color><color=#50c878>RoundLock</color><color=#ffffff> is still </color><color=#00ffff>enabled.</color>'
-  # The amount of seconds every which the plugin should check if round lock is enabled and send a broadcast accordingly.
+  # The amount of time that if round lock is left enabled for, will send a broadcast to permissioned people.
 Default: 300
   r_l_reminder_time: 300
   # Whether or not the EventPrep command should cleanup ragdolls and items.
 Default: true
   e_p_cleanup: true